GautamJaganatha/learning-git/README.md

-Learning Git and Github
+#Learning Git and Github.
-This file added to learn Git from amigoscode youtube channel.
+#This repo is used  to learn Git from amigoscode youtube channel.